Jamie DeWolf: Early life

 "Ever since I was young I would often get sent to the school psychiatrist for what I was writing.
 A lot of it was just too macabre, in retrospect.
 But I realized, even when I was a Christian kid, that a lot of what drew me into Christianity—and what they were certainly exploiting—was my fascination with demonology and the apocalypse, the Antichrist and the Whore of Babylon.
 I must have read the Book of Revelation 10,000 times by the time I was ten years old."
-He began unleashing more poetry—and more demons—at the microphones that were just opening up in the bedroom communities of Benicia and Vallejo in the late 1990s.
+He began reciting more poetry at the microphones that were just opening up in the bedroom communities of Benicia and Vallejo in the late 1990s.
 "I would come in with this fire and blood," DeWolf said.
 "And they did not want that."